CyberSource/cybersource-rest-samples-java/README.md

 CyberSource maintains a complete sandbox environment for testing and development purposes.
 This sandbox environment is an exact duplicate of our production environment with the transaction authorization and settlement process simulated.
 By default, this SDK is configured to communicate with the sandbox environment.
-To switch to the production environment, set the appropriate environment constant in cybs.properties file.
+To switch to the production environment, set the appropriate environment constant in resources/cybersource.properties file.
 For example:

 ```java
 // For PRODUCTION use